GSA/digitalgov.gov/content/resources/federal-compatible-terms-of-service-agreements.md

 Digital media is key to helping federal agencies engage with their customers and accomplish their mission.
 However, the standard Terms of Service (or Terms of Use) for most free digital products and services are incompatible with federal law, regulation, or practice.

 To meet this need, a coalition of federal agencies, led by GSA, works with a broad range of providers of no-cost social and digital media products to develop amended, federally compatible TOS agreements.
-GSA leads this effort to reduce the need for dozens of agencies to negotiate TOS agreements and to streamline negotiations with vendors through a single [Point-of-Contact (POC)]({{< link "agency-points-of-contact-for-federal-compatible-terms-of-service-agreements.md" >}}).
+GSA leads this effort to reduce the need for dozens of agencies to negotiate TOS agreements and to streamline negotiations with vendors through a single [point of contact]({{< link "agency-points-of-contact-for-federal-compatible-terms-of-service-agreements.md" >}}).

 While these TOS amendments resolve the major legal issues of the sign-up process, agencies must still comply with laws and regulations on security, privacy, accessibility, records retention, ethical use, and other specific agency policies and requirements when using the tools.